Logic behind this page

 The professional learning iceberg is a nice way to articulate if people are really acting in a way to develop deep technical expertise.
 Where people are in terms of the deepness of their development will obviously be very personal.
-Therefore, we need to stop a lack of engagement with career development by avoiding numbing our colleagues’ senses with lock-down and non-personalized resources.
+Therefore, we need to stop a lack of engagement with career development by avoiding numbing our colleagues’ senses with locked-down and non-personalized resources.

 (Pre)assessment has its part to play

-Testing seems to be increasingly becoming synonymous with bad compliance training.
+Testing seems to be increasingly synonymous with bad compliance training.
 This does not have to be the case.